kimtth/awesome-azure-openai-llm/README.md

 - [PagedAttention](https://vllm.ai/) : vLLM: Easy, Fast, and Cheap LLM Serving with PagedAttention, 24x Faster LLM Inference [Link](files/vLLM_pagedattention.pdf)

-- [Flash Attention](https://arxiv.org/abs/2205.14135): Flash Attention is a an method that reorders the attention computation and leverages classical techniques (tiling, recomputation) to significantly speed it up and reduce memory usage from quadratic to linear in sequence length.
+- [Flash Attention](https://arxiv.org/abs/2205.14135): An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
+Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead.

 ### OpenAI Plugin and function calling